 The formation of a new non-governmental aquaculture organization (NGO) to assist in the alleviation of poverty in developing countries was first proposed in Salvador, Brazil, at the annual meeting of the World Aquaculture Society in May 2003.
 The concept received a favourable reception in the aquaculture press and generated considerable interest in and beyond the aquaculture community.
 Subsequently, a ‘foundation group’ was formed to assist in the development of a strategy for this purpose.

 The NGO was named Aquaculture without Frontiers (AwF) and launched at the World Aquaculture Society meeting in Hawaii in March 2004.

 Dave Conley (Canada), Sally Krueger (USA), Michael Lee (USA), Polly Legendre (USA), Gorjan Nikolik (Netherlands), Cormac O’Sullivan (Ireland), Roy Palmer (Australia), Albert Tacon (USA)

-There is no link between Aquaculture without Frontiers and Aquaculture without Frontiers CIO based in the UK.
+IMPORTANT NOTE: There is no link between our organization and Aquaculture without Frontiers CIO based in the UK.

 Donations, Accounts, Technical issues: Dave Conley

 Women/Gender Network: Julie Kimber

 Technical Committee: John Forster, Django van Tholen, Marty Riche, Angela Caporelli

 Website Management and Technical Support: Aquacomgroup (Dave Conley and Tor-Eddie Fossbakk)